Northern Friends Peace Board (NFPB) is a Quaker group that supports and encourages ‘the active promotion of peace in all its height and breadth’.

 Quakers from throughout the North of Britain, meeting and working together ‘to advise and encourage Friends in the North … and through them their fellow citizens, in the active promotion of peace in all its height and breadth.’

 Our members are representatives from all Northern Area Quaker Meetings, along with a small number of cooptees .
 We have an office with a full-time Co-ordinator, who works with project groups and sub-committees to develop the work.
+We are supported by Quakers in the North (through Area and Local Meetings), by donations and legacies from individuals and through grant funding.

 What we do